prakashganesan/prometheus/README.md

 ## Install

-There are various ways of installing Prometheus, we can use Docker Compose in our example to setup the prometheus environment.

 We going to setup Prometheus, Alert Manager and Nginx in our example

 * ```docker-compose.yml``` Docker compose file configured with required container's setup to run in our local machine